Housing shortage UK

 In the 1980s, amidst inflation, housing issues and low funding, the city London, followed the USA example and promoted private development, where the concept of the public city was replaced by market-based public funding.
 Now, it is again facing a shortage of truly affordable homes, the rise in the cost of living and high prices that have forced people to remain at waiting lists or temporary accommodations, while, increasing homelessness.
 The people are burdened by social bills and are facing inadequate temporary housing options in the private renting sectors.

-In 2018, the country allowed the public sector to grow and became a major part of housing delivery.
+In 2018, the country allowed the public sector to grow and become a major part of housing delivery.
 Such developments were initiated in Birmingham, Bristol, and Manchester, but the lack of government funding for resolving housing crisis is hampering development in this direction where government lending data suggest the number of office-to-residential conversions fell 19 percent per annum to 1,740 in 2017-2018.
-The number declined 44 percent as compared to 2014- 2015.
+The number declined 44 percent when contrasted with 2014-2015.

 The recent EasyMoney data claim the value of P2P lending fell to £13.8bn in November last year, whereas, in November 2013, the lending for property development business was £35.2bn.
 The data suggest over 11 million square feet of central London office space, which was equivalent to 100 buildings in the capital centre alone could have been given in June 2018 for such developments.